liutianlin0121/jax-deep-models/README.md

 This repository contains a collection of models organized by model types, such as multilayer perceptrons, convolutional neural networks, and autoencoders.
 The models are trained on various datasets, such as MNIST and CIFAR-10, and can be run in Jupyter notebooks or Google Colab.

-This repository is inspired by [Sebastian Raschka](https://github.com/rasbt)'s [Deep Learning Model Zoo](https://sebastianraschka.com/deep-learning-resources/), which is written in PyTorch and Tensorflow; in addition, I have adapted code from various sources, including the [Flax examples](https://github.com/google/flax/tree/main/examples), the [UvA DL tutorials](https://uvadlc-notebooks.readthedocs.io/en/latest/), and the [JAXopt examples](https://jaxopt.github.io/stable/notebooks/index.html#deep-learning) :pray:.
+This repository is inspired by [Sebastian Raschka](https://github.com/rasbt)'s [Deep Learning Model Zoo](https://sebastianraschka.com/deep-learning-resources/), which is written in PyTorch and Tensorflow.